makerdao/developer.makerdao.com/dai/1/cli.md

-dai free            remove excess PETH collateral from a cup dai give            transfer ownership of a cup dai heal            cancel debt dai help            print help about dai(1) or one of its subcommands dai join            buy PETH for gems dai lock            post additional PETH collateral to a cup dai open            create a new cup (collateralized debt position)
+dai free            remove excess PETH collateral from a cup dai give            transfer ownership of a cup dai heal            cancel debt dai join            buy PETH for gems dai lock            post additional PETH collateral to a cup dai open            create a new cup (collateralized debt position)